 Study skills workshops are offered free of charge to all students, especially freshmen.
 These one-hour sessions provide an opportunity to acquire skills vital to achieving academic success.
 Titles of workshops include time management, textbook mastery, learning from lecture, memory enhancement, listening skills, examination preparation, examination strategies, multiple choice examination skills, and final exam preparation.

-Providing academic supportive assistance designed to increase the retention and graduate rates of two hundred low-income, first generation, and disabled students is the primary intent of the Project Excel Program.
+Providing academic supportive assistance designed to increase the retention and graduation rates of 200 hundred low-income, first generation, or disabled students is the primary intent of the Project Excel Program.
 Funded by a four-year grant from the U.S. Department of Education, Project Excel is a Student Support Services Program (A TRIO Program).
-Project Excel will strive to achieve its goal of a graduation rate of 70% of its participants by offering the following services: supplementary academic advisement, personal counseling, career planning, financial aid planning and information; peer mentoring; study skills workshops; instruction in pre-college biology; tutoring; professional and graduate school speakers; graduate school seminars; and field trips to local industries.
+Project Excel will strive to achieve its goal of a graduation rate of 70% of its participants by offering the following services: supplementary academic advisement, personal counseling, career planning, financial aid planning and information; peer mentoring; study skills workshops; support in writing and mathematics; tutoring; professional and graduate school speakers; graduate school application counseling; and field trips related to professional goals.

-The premise of this program is to provide students from historically underrepresented groups (African-American, Latino, and Native American) and low-income backgrounds and who are first generation college students, with an opportunity to pursue M.D. and/or Ph.
-D. degree in science and technology.
-The program seeks to recruit second year undergraduate students who are majors in science and/or technology including (but not limited to) mathematics, chemistry, biology, pre-med, public health, physics, economics, or computer science with a cumulative GPA of at least a 2.8 or higher.
-These participants are provided with faculty research opportunities during the summer.
-In addition, there is other programming to assist students with their eventual goal of securing the undergraduate degree, as well as the Ph.D.
+The mission of this program is to provide students from historically underrepresented groups (African-American, Latino, and Native American), low-income backgrounds, and first generation college students, with guidance and support to pursue professional degrees, licensed professions and PhD degrees in science and technology.
+The Collegiate Science Technology and Entry Program (CSTEP) seeks to recruit undergraduate students with majors in science and/or technology fields including, but not limited to, mathematics, chemistry, biology, pre-med, public health, physics, economics, information science, pre-engineering or computer science with a cumulative GPA of a 2.80 or higher.
+The program also seeks students who are interested in pursuing licensed professions like law, nursing, or pharmacy, degrees leading to a certification as a public accountant (CPA), and students interested in teaching mathematics or science.